lolaedun/meditation/README.md

 There is a blue outline box on mobile view after clicking on the question icon modal.

 * **Fix**
-I set the a tag colour to transparent
+I set the a tag outline to none.

+* **Verdict**
+Blue outline box no longer shows on mobile device when clicked.

 ## **Deployment**